July 21, 2021

 Policy Expression Language

 We have developed a strongly typed, human-readable policy expression language which is used to author complex, granular data access control rules for the vault.
-This language makes the experience of authoring policies very easy by making use of parameterized variables and code snippets so that even non-technical users can author complex policies without any prior context.
+This language makes the experience of authoring policies very easy by using parameterized variables and code snippets so that even non-technical users can author complex policies without any prior context.

 The following is a representation of the policy language grammar: